jonathansillito/open-source-project-course/modules/collaborative/bug-reports.md

 Submit a one page reflection on the following questions.
 There is no "right answer" here, but you will be graded on how insightful your answers are and the depth of understanding displayed.

-* In what way is analytical thinking relevant to bug reporting and triage?
 * Briefly summarize how bug reporting and fixing is handled in your OSS project.
 Provide some reflection on *why* things are done the way they are.
 * What (if any) opportunities do you see for contributing to bug reporting and handling in your OSS project?